newnightcoder/100daysofcode/LOG NIGHT 246.md

 **what i learned:**

 - regexr is really cool!!! (regex101 as well)
-- RegEx have their own construction/syntax! once that understood, it's absolutely not scary anymore!! just very handy + super precise everything you can do. each syntax is a bit like a new parameter you add to the pattern you want to define! awesome.
+- RegEx have their own construction/syntax! once that's understood, it's absolutely not scary anymore!! just very handy + super precise everything you can do. each syntax is a bit like a new parameter you add to the pattern you want to define! awesome.
 - i really like CODEWARS!!!